 Rosano also recommends Rosés, saying that they “add lift and ‘spirit’ to casual outdoor gatherings.
 Served brisk and cool, these wines have a bit more acidity than white wines to battle the grilled flavors of the food.”

-Here’s to a July 4th celebration filled with family, friends, good cheer, good fireworks, good food and good wine!
+Here’s to a delicious summer filled with barbeques, family, friends, good cheer, good fireworks, good food and good wine!